sidequestboy/shapeshifter/README.md

 Took 1 iterations
 ```

 Now we see how simple of a puzzle that was! brute_force solved that pretty quickly.
-To see where brute_force meets its limitations, try it on input.txt.
+To see where brute_force meets its limitations, try it on level_31.txt.

 Those are the basics!